OpenInternAI/OpenIntern/README.md

   </a>
 </p>

-## Smaller, Faster, Cheaper – The AI Revolution Starts Here
+## Lighter, Faster, Cheaper – The AI Revolution Starts Here

----

 ## Introduction: Disrupting the AI Landscape